 Covid-19 has highlighted, from a dual point of view, the vulnerability of the elderly.
 It was immediately clear that, for them, the risk of serious consequences and death was much greater.
 Furthermore, when ventilators were not enough for all those in need, the different documents produced by committees and scientific societies in the Western world could not avoid taking a position on the age criterion for the selection of patients.
 In this debate, two parties were opposed: those who claim that the achievement of the greatest good for the greatest number implies the recognition of the age criterion as an ethical, objective and cost-effective one for the allocation of resources, and those who dispute it, with strong arguments, based precisely on equity and rights and for which age-based rationing is just an example of discrimination against older people, an example of ageism.
 How to interpret this seemingly unyielding contrast?

 Who can participate?

 Students (graduates, undergraduates, PhDs), professors, VIU Community members, and the general public.

-Registration via VIU website is required (see box in this page).
+Registration via VIU website is required.

 For further information: email@example.com